 Regional leaders and planners have acknowledged the need for a comprehensive plan.
 A regional transportation plan has been developed.
 Durham and Orange Counties are moving forward with voter approved funding for enhanced plans.
 However, Wake County remains stagnant and may miss the train if they do not move on transportation planning soon.

-Recent news and reports on regional and local transportation challenges:
+Recent news and public comment on regional and local transportation challenges:

 Transit Signals, News & Observer, November 10, 2012